ferdiu/docthing/CONFIG-FILE.md

 > Example:
 > `index_file=docthing.jsonc`

-- `exts`: Specifies the file extensions that docthing should process.
-If directories are provided in the index file, this list will be used to find files to include in the documentation.
-Multiple extensions can be provided, separated by commas.
-> Example:
-> `extensions=js,jsx,ts,tsx`

-- `iexts`: Specifies file extensions to ignore when generating documentation.
-You can reference previously declared variables here, such as {extensions}.
-> Example:
-> `iexts=test.{extensions}`

 - `meta`: Indicates the additional metadata to detect within the files.
 Markdown is always detected, but you can specify others like plantuml for diagram inclusion.
 > Example:
 > `meta=plantuml`